marcospr3421/MPRSeparator/README.md

    - `mpr-separator-db-username`: Your database username
    - `mpr-separator-db-password`: Your database password
 3. Ensure your application has access to the Key Vault (using Azure AD authentication)
-4. Update the `.env` file with your Key Vault URL
+4. Use the setup_env.py script to configure your .env file with the Key Vault URL

 ## Database Schema